MicrosoftDocs/quantum-docs/azure-quantum/samples/shipping-sample/README.md

 If this doesn't happen, copy the localhost link shown in the terminal window and paste it into your browser's address bar.

-Once you see the page above, simply click on the `job-shop-sample.ipynb` link to open the sample notebook.
+Once you see the page above, simply click on the `shipping-sample.ipynb` link to open the sample notebook.

 ### Running the Python script

-- Open up the `job-shop-sample.py` script using your favorite IDE or a text editor.
+- Open up the `shipping-sample.py` script using your favorite IDE or a text editor.
 - Fill in your Azure Quantum workspace details at the beginning of the script.
-- Run the script through your IDE or use the commandline to navigate to the `job-shop-sample` folder and then run `python ./job-shop-sample.py` or `python3 ./job-shop-sample.py` (depending on how your environment is set up).
+- Run the script through your IDE or use the command line to navigate to the `shipping-sample` folder and then run `python ./shipping-sample.py` or `python3 ./shipping-sample.py` (depending on how your environment is set up).